Wuhazua/UI-Libs/UI Libraries/MacLib/Doc.md

 MacLib:SaveConfig("ConfigName.json")
 -- Saves all element values to a file.
--- You can ignore elements with .IgnoreConfig = true or no flag.
+-- Ignore elements with .IgnoreConfig = true or no flag.

 MacLib:LoadConfig("ConfigName.json")
 -- Loads a config from the specified file.